MarshalX/python-libipld/README.md

 - Encode Multibase (`encode_multibase(str, bytes) -> str`).
 Accepts base and data.
 - Decode CAR (`decode_car(bytes) -> tuple[dict, dict[bytes, dict]]`).
 Returns a header and blocks mapped by CID.
 CIDs in raw byte form.

-Note: a stub file will be provided in the future.

 ## Requirements